Frequently Asked Questions

 Q. Is the Summer School application only available in English?

-A. Yes, the application forms are only available in English, and they must be filled out in English.
+A. Yes, the application form is in English, and must be filled out in English.
 However, the following sections of the online application can be written in Japanese.

-*Please note that the Short-Answer Questions must be written in English by all applicants.
+・Essay (See online application for more details.
+Please note that the Short-Answer Questions must be written in English by all applicants.)

 If you have any questions about the instructions on any of the application materials, please do not hesitate to contact us at email@example.com.